muratk3n/thirdwave/en/README.md

 # Tweets

-France expands vaccine rollout as Macron voices support for patent waiver..
-French President Emmanuel Macron said Thursday that he was "absolutely in favour" of a global waiver on patent protection for Covid-19 vaccines, adding his voice to a campaign backed by US President Joe Biden.
+"France expands vaccine rollout as Macron voices support for patent waiver..
+French President Emmanuel Macron said Thursday that he was 'absolutely in favour' of a global waiver on patent protection for Covid-19 vaccines, adding his voice to a campaign backed by US President Joe Biden"

 ---

-The European Union is willing to discuss a proposal, now backed by US President Joe Biden's administration, to waive intellectual property rights for Covid-19 vaccines, European Commission chief Ursula von der Leyen said on Thursday.
+"The European Union is willing to discuss a proposal, now backed by US President Joe Biden's administration, to waive intellectual property rights for Covid-19 vaccines, European Commission chief Ursula von der Leyen said on Thursday"

 ---